infobloxopen/cni-infoblox/README.md

 Refer to [CONFIG.md](docs/CONFIG.md) for details on vNIOS configuration.

-* NIOS User should have the following permissions
+* Infoblox WAPI user should have the following permissions

 ```
 Permission         Type	Resource	                            Resource Type        permission